Operators book review

 Bob Drogin, Los Angeles Times

-The inspiration for the upcoming movie War Machine, starring Brad Pitt, Tilda Swinton, and Ben Kingsley.
+This book inspired the movie War Machine, starring Brad Pitt, Tilda Swinton, and Ben Kingsley.

-From the author of The Last Magazine, a shocking behind-the-scenes portrait of our military commanders, their high-stake maneuvers, and the politcal firestorm that shook the United States.
+From the author of The Last Magazine, it delivers a behind-the-scenes look at military commanders, their high-stakes maneuvers, and the political storm that shook the United States.

-In the shadow of the hunt for Bin Laden and the United States’ involvement in the Middle East, General Stanley McChrystal, the commanding general of international and U.S. forces in Afghanistan, was living large.
-His loyal staff liked to call him a “rock star.”
-During a spring 2010 trip, journalist Michael Hastings looked on as McChrystal and his staff let off steam, partying and openly bashing the Obama administration.
-When Hastings’s article appeared in Rolling Stone, it set off a political firestorm: McChrystal was unceremoniously fired.
+In the shadow of the hunt for Bin Laden and the U.S. involvement in the Middle East, General Stanley McChrystal led international and U.S. forces in Afghanistan.
+His staff called him a “rock star.”
+During a spring 2010 trip, journalist Michael Hastings watched as McChrystal and his team partied and openly criticized the Obama administration.
+When Hastings published his Rolling Stone article, it sparked a political firestorm.
+McChrystal was fired.

-In The Operators, Hastings picks up where his Rolling Stone coup ended.
-From patrol missions in the Afghan hinterlands to senior military advisors’ late-night bull sessions to hotel bars where spies and expensive hookers participate in nation-building, Hastings presents a shocking behind-the-scenes portrait of what he fears is an unwinnable war.
-Written in prose that is at once eye-opening and other times uncannily conversational, readers of No Easy Day will take to Hastings’ unyielding first-hand account of the Afghan War and its cast of players.
+In The Operators, Hastings continues where his Rolling Stone story left off.
+He follows patrol missions in Afghanistan, late-night sessions with senior military advisors, and hotel bars where spies and expensive escorts play a role in nation-building.
+Hastings presents a stark portrait of what he sees as an unwinnable war.
+His prose is sharp and direct.
+Readers of No Easy Day will connect with Hastings’ first-hand account of the Afghan War and its players.

 My Goodreads Review: